LGN520/farreach-public/docs/netreach-voting.md

 	+ TODO: consider how to optimize the extra latency introduced by responsed-based cache update
 		* We can use a register array to save the key to be cached, only if the key does not match the cached key and the key to be cached, we need to recirculate it (extra latency for these requests)
-	+ TODO: if server does not have the key-value pair, generate a GETRES_NS to set the valid as 0
+	+ If server does not have the key-value pair for GETREQ_S, generate a GETRES_NS to set the valid as 0 (configure/table_configure.py, packet_format.h, packet_format_impl.h, ycsb_server.c)
+		* NOTE: we keep original keys, valid, dirty, savedseq, vallen, values, and pos votes.
+We only reset neg votes and lock.
+We do not generate PUTREQ_PS, instead we directly convert it as GETRES.
 	+ Support scan
 		- TODO: change scan from key+num to start_key+end_key
 		- TODO: get the key range of each server thread in loading phase
 		- TODO: simulate multiple packets in server-side by split the request to multiple server threads by range partition
 		- TODO: support SCAN with as much latest data as possible or SCAN with a guarantee of some point-in-time?
 	+ TODO: If req does not need to access backup data for SCAN, then we do not need RCU for backup data
-	+ TODO: For backup, we only need to remember the evicted data from PUTREQ_GS and PUTREQ_PS instead of PUTREQ_N in server
+	+ TODO: For carsh-consistent backup, we only need to remember the evicted data from PUTREQ_GS and PUTREQ_PS instead of PUTREQ_N in server
 	+ TODO: If we do not use recirculation-based range query, we do not need key coherence.
 For PUTREQ_PS, we only keep evicted data instead of the new key; For PUTREQ_N, we drop the original packet by drop_put_tbl
 	+ TODO: set size of each table accordingly